johndah4x0r/livekit-improved/README.md

   * If you don't need AUFS, or you are just too lazy to compile a custom kernel, then go with OverlayFS.
-It's supported in most Linux distros (except Debian), and even custom Linux systems that are built around a kernel that have OverlayFS enabled.
+It's supported in most Linux distros, and even custom Linux systems that are built around a kernel that have OverlayFS enabled.

 - It's recommended to replace boot background in bootfiles/bootpic.png and edit syslinux.cfg to fit your needs.

   ### NOTE:
-  * When editing the configuration file, make sure to keep all paths pointing to /boot/, since it will be replaced to /LIVEKITNAME/boot/ during the build session.
+  * When editing 'syslinux.cfg', make sure to keep all paths pointing to /boot/, since it will be replaced to /LIVEKITNAME/boot/ during the build session.